Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 receiving, the recommended value is 30 seconds.
 This means that the device shall try to transmit the ACK within 30 seconds  of the reception of each fragment.
-The inactivity timer is implemented by the device to flush the context in-case it receives nothing from the gateway over an extended period of time.
+The inactivity timer is implemented by the device to flush the context in-case it receives nothing from the SCHC gateway over an extended period of time.
 The recommended value is 12 hours for both classB&C devices.

 # Security considerations